I5UCC/VRC-ASL_Gestures/README.md

 # DONATE

-Of course this project is free, but if you want to support my work, I would very highly appreciate it and keeps me going!
-Leave a nice message if you want too!
+Of course, this project is free, but if you want to support my work, I would very highly appreciate it and it keeps me going!
+Leave a nice message if you want to!

 [![Donate with PayPal](https://user-images.githubusercontent.com/43730681/151671233-4df70142-ac42-4fc5-a14e-09660a830373.png)](https://www.paypal.com/donate/?hosted_button_id=FNDC2U5UH2VBJ)